nkoehring/vue-storefront/packages/core/docs/.vuepress/plugins/announcements/README.md

     activeTill: 2022-02-28
 ```

-This example shows an announcement titled "Important bold title text" from 15th till 25th of February and a second notification from 18th till 28th of February titled "Did you know?".
-The action in the first will be a `<router-link>` "Go home".
+This example shows two announcements.
+The first, titled "Important bold title text", is shown from 15th till 25th of February.
+The second is shown from 18th till 28th of February and titled "Did you know?".
+Actions, like in the first example, will be translated into `<router-link>`s.

 The `activeFrom` and `activeTill` parameter can be any string that Date.parse can handle.
 ISO date strings is recommended for compatibility.

- > Attention: without timezone information, the timestamp will assumed to be in UTC!
+ > Attention: without timezone information, timestamps will assumed to be in UTC!

 | Parameter  |        Default       |    Details    |
 |------------|----------------------|---------------|